For general health information take a look at: HEALTH MATTERS

 - Depleted Uranium - The U.S. military uses tank armor and some bullets made with depleted uranium.
 They were used on a large scale during the 1990-1991 Gulf War.
 If you think you were exposed to it during your military service, talk to your local VA Environmental Health Coordinator.
 Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-Up Program.

 - Post Traumatic Stress - The VA provides nearly 200 specialized PTS treatment programs and each VA Medical Center has PTS specialists who can assist in providing treatment for Veterans.
-Please visit their PTS Program Locator to find a service location near you.

 - Traumatic Brain Injury (TBI)- The Veterans Health Administration has a Polytrauma System of care to treat and care for Veterans with TBI alone or in combination with other injuries and health conditions.
 Find facility locations here.